Ice-T Drops ‘The Iceberg/Freedom Of Speech’ Album: Today in Hip-Hop

 1989: After encountering censorship problems while on tour, Ice-T was inspired to create his grittiest album to date.
 The result was 1989's The Iceberg/Freedom Of Speech...Just Watch What You Say!, an album dedicated to the frustrations Ice was feeling against the backlash of gangster rap's would-be censors in the 1980s.

-Twenty-four years later, The Iceberg/Freedom Of Speech is one of the best emblems of the early days of gangster rap and a testament to Ice-T’s place in hip-hop history.
+With dope storytelling and raw bars, the project helped Ice-T leave his mark on the world of hip-hop and the world abroad.
+29 years after its release, The Iceberg/Freedom Of Speech is one of the best emblems of the early days of gangsta rap and a testament to Ice-T's place in hip-hop history.